robpc/logger/README.md

     const LoggerFactory = require('@robpc/logger');

+    // Set to push output to stderr (useful for node scripts)
+    // NOTE: Must be called before setLogLevel to prevent all printing to stdout LoggerFactory.setStderrOutput(true);

     // Set once at the top of your application and applies everywhere LoggerFactory.setLogLevel('DEBUG'); // or LoggerFactory.LEVELS.INFO or 2
     const logger = LoggerFactory.get('main');

     const data = { rob: 1 };